 The Lenovo P1 has outstanding speakers.
 They fire upward from both sides of the keyboard and get very loud with minimal dynamic compression at max volume.
 They sound full and well-balanced, with a hint of bass, though they can be a little boxy in some content.

 The Lenovo ThinkPad P1's webcam video quality is sub-par.
 Although it captures a fair amount of detail, the whole image is too dark.
 The microphone sounds quiet and makes voices sound nasal and robotic; however, it does a good job suppressing background noise.
 The privacy cover disables the camera at the software level but not the microphone.
+If you want a mobile workstation with a better webcam, check out the ASUS ProArt Studiobook Pro 16 OLED (2021).

-The Lenovo ThinkPad P1 Gen 4 has an outstanding port selection.
+The Lenovo P1 Gen 4 has an outstanding port selection.
 The two USB-A ports support USB 3.2 Gen 1 data transfer speed (up to 5Gbps).
 The USB-A closest to the back is always on, meaning you can use it to charge another device even when the laptop is in sleep mode.
 The two USB-Cs support Thunderbolt 4 (up to 40Gbps data transfer speed and two 4k displays at 60Hz) and DisplayPort 1.4.
 You can charge the laptop via USB-C, but it doesn't work with all chargers, and it won't charge as fast as the included power adapter because the USB-C port can only accept a maximum of 100W.
 Models with an NVIDIA T1200 GPU have an HDMI 2.0 port instead of HDMI 2.1.
 There's a slot on the right side for a Kensington NanoSaver security lock.

 The Lenovo ThinkPad P1 Gen 4 has an Intel AX210 wireless adapter.
 Models with WWAN support also have a Qualcomm Snapdragon X55 5G CAT20 adapter (models with an NVIDIA T1200 and RTX A2000 only).
 Models with an NVIDIA RTX A3000, A4000, A5000, GeForce RTX 3070, or GeForce RTX 3080 GPU don't support WWAN.